 Example: Seeing how many great electives UIUC offers was the greatest discovery of Liz’s life, greater even than finding out she was a robot.

 A cafeteria where students can grab breakfast, lunch, or dinner.
 Typically, students who have already purchased meal plans get into the dining hall by swiping their college ID cards, while students who haven’t purchased meal plans can pay at the door.

 Example: All I see in the dining hall is soup, soup, and more soup!

 24. ACADEMIC ADVISOR

-Someone who will help you plan what classes you’re going to take, rearrange your class schedule, and offer career advice.
+Someone who will help you plan what classes you’re going to take, rearrange your class schedule, and offer advice on careers or college life.